ktopolov/autonomous/README.md

 *  Double click the **vcxsrv_wsl2** file in Windows machine
 *  Open with **Xlaunch**
 Now, an X-server should be open for you.

+## Working with ROS
+To install ROS, you can either look at the lines in the Dockerfile in this repo which pertain to ROS installation, or visit http://wiki.ros.org/noetic/Installation/Ubuntu and follow the instructions there.
+We use ROS noetic for this project.

+ROS tutorials are located at http://wiki.ros.org/ROS/Tutorials